User Management & Identity Governance

 SCIM provisioning

-Colrows exposes a SCIM 2.0 endpoint for automated user / group lifecycle.
-Most IdPs can drive create / update / delete and group membership sync over SCIM.
-Combined with OIDC, this gives you a fully automated identity loop.
+Colrows exposes a SCIM 2.0 endpoint for automated user and group lifecycle management.
+Most IdPs can drive create, update, delete, and group membership sync over SCIM.
+Combined with OIDC, this gives you a fully automated identity loop with zero manual overhead.

 Session & audit

-• Every authenticated action writes an audit row keyed by user, persona, request ID, and trace ID - searchable from the admin console and exportable to your SIEM.
+• Every authenticated action writes an audit row keyed by user, persona, request ID, and trace ID.
+Searchable from the admin console.
+Exportable to your SIEM.

 Best practice.

-Use OIDC + SCIM for production.
+Use OIDC and SCIM for production.
 Reserve native auth for break-glass administrators only.
 Bind every group to exactly one persona to keep the policy graph readable.